ccxt/ccxt/wiki/Manual.md

 - Order `status` prevails or has precedence over the `lastTradeTimestamp`.
 - The `cost` of an order is: `{ filled * price }`
 - The `cost` of an order means the total *quote* volume of the order (whereas the `amount` is the *base* volume).
 The value of `cost` should be as close to the actual most recent known order cost as possible.
 The `cost` field itself is there mostly for convenience and can be deduced from other fields.
+- The `clientOrderId` field can be set upon placing orders by the user with [custom order params](#custom-order-params).
+Using the `clientOrderId` the user can later distinguish between own orders.
+This is only available for the exchanges that do support `clientOrderId` at this time.

 ### Placing Orders